 What is chlamydia?

-Chlamydia trachomatis is a bacteria-like organism.
-C.trachomatis is the most common sexually transmitted infection (STI).
+Chlamydia trachomatis (C. trachomatis) is a bacterium, and C.trachomatis infection is the most common sexually transmitted infection (STI).
 Both men and women can get chlamydia.
 When left untreated, chlamydia can cause:

 - Damage to the sex organs

 - Tubal pregnancies, which can lead to the death of the mother and child

 About half of the women with chlamydia do not have symptoms.
 When symptoms are present, they may include:

 - White, yellow or green discharge (fluid) from the vagina that may have a bad smell

 - Itching or burning in or around the vagina

 - Dull pain in the lower abdomen or pelvis

 - Pain in the upper right side of the abdomen